Amjad992/cgpaCalculator/README.md

 This is a web applicatioin using javascript for students to calculate their CGPA.

-You can check the live at http://amjadmajed.me/cgpaCalculator
+You can check live version of the app at http://amjadmajed.me/cgpaCalculator